-Ida’s remnants blanket Pennsylvania in rain, stir tornadoes
+Ida remnants pound Northeast with rain, flooding, tornadoes

+The roof collapsed at the Postal Service building in Kearny, New Jersey, with people inside, police Sgt.
+Chris Levchak said.
+Rescue crews were on scene into the night, with no immediate word on the number of people or severity of injuries.

+Gov. Phil Murphy declared a state of emergency in all of New Jersey’s 21 counties, urging people to stay off the flooded roads.
+Meteorologists warned that rivers likely won’t crest for a few more days, raising the possibility of more widespread flooding.

-HARRISBURG, Pa.
-(AP) — Soaking rains from the remnants of Hurricane Ida prompted the evacuations of thousands of people Wednesday after water reached dangerous levels at a dam near Johnstown, a Pennsylvania town nicknamed Flood City.
+Soaking rains prompted the evacuations of thousands of people after water reached dangerous levels at a dam near Johnstown, a Pennsylvania town nicknamed Flood City.

-The storm moved east in the evening, with the National Weather Service confirming at least one tornado and social media posts showing homes blown to rubble and roofs torn from buildings in a southern New Jersey county just outside Philadelphia.

-Pennsylvania was blanketed with rain after high water drove some from their homes in Maryland and Virginia.
-The storm killed a teenager, two people were not accounted for and a tornado was believed to have touched down along the Chesapeake Bay in Maryland.

 Ida caused countless school and business closures in Pennsylvania.
 About 150 roadways maintained by the Pennsylvania Department of Transportation were closed and many smaller roadways also were impassable.
-Some 18,000 customers were without power, including some 12,000 in central Pennsylvania.
+Several thousand customers were still without power late Wednesday night.

-Some areas near Johnstown, whose history includes several deadly floods, saw 5 inches (I2.7 centimeters) or more of rain by mid-afternoon, an inundation that triggered an evacuation order for those downstream from the Wilmore dam.
+Some areas near Johnstown, whose history includes several deadly floods, saw 5 inches or more of rain by mid-afternoon, an inundation that triggered an evacuation order for those downstream from the Wilmore dam.
+Nearby Hinckston Run Dam was also being monitored but appeared stable by late afternoon.

-Cambria County emergency management director and 911 center head Art Martynuska said the water level at the Wilmore dam reached a height that required evacuation.

-Nearby Hinckston Run Dam was also being monitored but appeared stable by late afternoon, he said, by which time water levels at Wilmore dam were receding.

 Both dams were considered high-hazard dams that are likely to kill someone were they to fail.

-Note: This story has been corrected to show that the rainfall from Tropical Storm Henri in Central Park occurred on Aug.
-21, not Aug.
-22.